zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_etcd-peer.md

-Generates an etcd peer certificate and key
+Generates the credentials for etcd nodes to communicate with each other

 ### Synopsis

-Generates the etcd peer certificate and key and saves them into etcd/peer.crt and etcd/peer.key files.
+Generates the credentials for etcd nodes to communicate with each other, and saves them into etcd/peer.cert and etcd/peer.key files.

-The certificate includes default subject alternative names and additional SANs provided by the user; default SANs are: <node-name>, <apiserver-advertise-address>.
+Default SANs are localhost, 127.0.0.1, 127.0.0.1, ::1

 If both files already exist, kubeadm skips the generation step and existing files will be used.